Fun and sometimes chaotic cities...

 Makati City is one of the sixteen cities that make up Metro Manila and is the financial center of the country.
 It has the highest concentration of multinational and local companies in the Philippines.
 Major banks, corporations, department stores as well as foreign embassies are based in Makati.
 The biggest trading floor of the Philippine Stock Exchange is situated along the city's Ayala Avenue.
 Makati is known for being a major cultural and entertainment hub in Metro Manila.

-In Manila I booked a room at the Microtel by Wyndham hotel.
+In Manila I have stayed at the Microtel by Wyndham hotel.
 The room had water views and was conveniently located at the Mall of Asia.

-Just remember if you are planning on staying close to the Mall of Asia, Microtel or another hotel in the area will be a better choice.
+If you are planning on staying close to the Mall of Asia, Conrad or another hotel in the area will be a better choice.
 You can always check the star ratings and reviews on travel sites before booking a hotel.

 Garden City Grand Hotel, Makati

 Traffic in Manila can get interesting; as skilled drivers routinely make three to four lanes out of two-lane streets!
-I had fun riding in the taxis soaking the scenery and enjoying the conversations with the drivers.
+I always have fun riding in the taxis soaking the scenery and enjoying the conversations with the drivers.

 Besides shopping at the SM Mall of Asia and SM Megamall and other nice shopping centers, and dining at world class restaurants in Makati you can have a great time partying in the clubs of Taguig!